 in honor of stockholm pride we are presenting

-the icons
+the icons the icons

 A limited capsule collection centered around inclusivity, self-expression, self-love and pride.
 The collection consists of edgeless briefs and boxers in six powerful colors named after six iconic women, activists and pioneers who shaped history in their own way.